fasrc/User_Codes/Singularity_Containers/README.md

    SingularityCE container.
 -->
 3. Build a SingularityCE container from a Singularity definition file directly on the FASRC clusters.
-This is an unpriledged build with `proot`, which means that it may have some limitations during the build.
+This is an unprivledged build with `proot`, which means that it may have some limitations during the build.
 It will create a SingularityCE container on the FASRC cluster.
 4. Build a SingularityCE container remotely from a local Singularity definition